soot-oss/SootUp/docs/analysisinputlocations.md

-# AnalysisInputLocations
+# Analysis Input
-An AnalysisInputLocation tells SootUp what code input it should analyze.
+i.e. What should be analyzed - an `AnalysisInputLocation` points to code input SootUp can analyze.
+We ship multiple Subclasses that can handle different code input.

 ### Java Runtime
 - Java <=8: `DefaultRTJaAnalysisInputLocation` current rt.jar (or point to any rt.jar as its just a usual .jar file)